Sliders (TV series)

-Sliders is an American science fiction and fantasy television series created by Robert K. Weiss and Tracy Tormé.
+Sliders is an American science-fiction and fantasy television series created by Robert K. Weiss and Tracy Tormé.
 It was broadcast for five seasons between 1995 and 2000.
-The series follows a group of travelers as they use a wormhole to "slide" between different parallel universes.
-Tracy Tormé, Robert K. Weiss, Leslie Belzberg, John Landis, David Peckinpah, Bill Dial and Alan Barnette served as executive producers at different times of the production.
+The series follows a group of travelers as they use a wormhole to "slide" between parallel universes.
+Weiss, Tormé, Leslie Belzberg, John Landis, David Peckinpah, Bill Dial, and Alan Barnette served as executive producers at different times of the production.
 For its first two seasons, it was produced in Vancouver, British Columbia.
 It was filmed primarily in Los Angeles, California, in the last three seasons.

-The first three seasons were broadcast by the Fox network.
-After being canceled by Fox, the series moved to Sci Fi Channel for its final two seasons.
-The final episode was shown in the United Kingdom in December 1999, and on the Sci Fi Channel in February 2000.
+The first three seasons were broadcast by Fox.
+After being canceled by Fox, the series moved to Sci-Fi Channel for its final two seasons.
+The final episode was shown in February 2000.